-If you’ve followed me for a while, you’ve probably twigged that the recipes I tend to share, are simply gluten free versions of good old-fashioned classics.
-I think I lean towards such recipes, as that’s the type of food I grew up eating and what I want to continue enjoying.
+If you’ve followed me for a while, you’ll have twigged, that the recipes I tend to share are simply gluten free versions of good old-fashioned classics.
+I lean towards such recipes, as that’s the type of food I grew up eating, and what I want to continue enjoying.
 This gluten free meat and potato pie certainly falls under the good old fashioned classics category.
-And yet again proves, that by spending a little time in the kitchen, you can satisfy more or less all your food cravings, despite having dietary needs.
+And yet again proves, that by spending a little time in the kitchen, it’s possible to satisfy more or less all your food cravings, despite having dietary needs.

-This melt in your mouth, shortcrust pastry pie, is jam packed with a tasty combination of chunks of tender beef, onion, carrots, and lots of floury King Edward potatoes.
+This melt in your mouth, shortcrust pastry pie, is filled with a tasty combination of chunks of tender beef, onion, carrots, and floury, King Edward potatoes.
 It would make the most welcome and satisfying treat, to pull out of the oven and tuck into when you’re feeling chilly after a long winter’s walk.

-For this recipe I thought it was a good idea to double up on quantities, so you could make two pies.
-And should you not need both pies, one could be squirrelled away in the freezer to pull out and bake when time is a little tight.
+For this recipe, I thought I’d double up on the quantities so you could make two pies.
+And, if you don’t require both pies straight away, then one can be squirrelled away in the freezer to pull out and bake when time is short.

-I recommend that you make the filling for the pies the day before you need it and pop it into the fridge.
-Making pies using cold fillings, rather than hot, will prevent the pastry from going soggy.
+I recommend that you make the filling for the pies the day before you assemble your pie and pop it into the fridge.
+Making pies with hot fillings, tends to make the pastry go soggy.

 Ingredients (makes 2 pies)